Tiznow: Background

 Tiznow is a bay horse with a white tornado-shaped blaze and four white socks.
 A California bred, he was sired by Cee's Tizzy out of the Seattle Song mare Cee's Song.
 A full brother, Budroyale, finished second in the 1999 Breeders' Cup Classic.
 Tiznow's unraced full sister Tizamazing produced 2013 Preakness Stakes winner Oxbow, by the stallion Awesome Again.

 Tiznow was trained by Jay Robbins and ridden by Chris McCarron in his major races.
 He was originally owned by his breeder, Cecilia Straub-Rubens, and Michael L. Cooper.
 When Straub-Rubens died shortly after the 2000 Breeders' Cup Classic, Tiznow's ownership was changed to Cee's Stable.

 At maturity, he reached high.
 His frame is rather angular but his conformation is generally correct.

 Tiznow is known as a quirky horse.
 Especially towards the end of his career, he was sometimes reluctant to work in the mornings, including one occasion before the 2001 Breeders' Cup where he spent 40 minutes resisting jockey Chris McCarron's urging to break into a gallop.
 In the WinStar stallion barn, Tiznow learned how to unlatch his door to let himself out into the main hall.
-He does not like the feel of concrete on his feet and will adjust his steps so he doesn’t have to walk over it.
+He does not like the feel of concrete on his feet and will adjust his steps so he does not have to walk over it.
 Tiznow also does not like cold weather and is usually kept inside if the temperature goes below freezing.
 "He's a California horse all the way," said Amy Nave, a bloodstock assistant at WinStar.
 "I think in a way it shows how intelligent he is."